 Now that you have the basics, you can delve a bit more in-depth into how the technology works and what it can do.
 Below are links to short, plain-language explainers covering some of the key concepts you'll need to know before you can understand the policy implications.
 And BTW, we have many more plain-language explainers on host of related concepts.

 If you want to take a deep dive on the technology and what it means for the world, we recommend a great book by two Wall Street Journal reporters, The Age of Cryptocurrency: How Bitcoin and the Blockchain Are Challenging the Global Economic Order by Paul Vigna & Michael J. Casey.
+And for an even deeper dive into the distinction between open and closed blockchain technologies and why open networks are essential for several exciting use cases, read our report, Open Matters.

 Traditional ledgers have centralized ledger-keepers (like banks), so it's clear who are the responsible and regulated parties.
 But because open and decentralized blockchains like Bitcoin have no central operators (just like the internet itself), figuring out who is regulated, if anyone, requires deeper analysis.
 And because traditional concepts like "custody of funds" take on new meaning given technologies like multi-sig, what the technology allows us to do has outpaced what the law has anticipated, so new policy thinking is in order.